fafrd/chip-8/readme.md

 	 7 8 9 E    keyboard keys -->              A S D F
 	 A 0 B F                                   Z X C V

+## testing

+run the unit tests with

+	./test

 ## todo
 see the [todo](todo) file